solo-io/bumblebee/examples/oomkill/README.md

 Visualizing and alerting on oomkills is crucial, and Bumblebee can help you with that.

-You can modify your `oomkills` structure to generate a `counter` from the oomkill events:
+Since we have the `.counter` prefix added to our `oomkills` map, exposing the oomkill events as a `counter` metric is enabled by default:

 ```c
 struct {